NHK: Criticism over comments about Japanese wartime history

-On 17 October 2014, The Times claimed to have received internal NHK documents which banned any reference to the Rape of Nanking, to Japan's use of wartime sex slaves during World War II, and to its territorial dispute with China in its English-language broadcasting.
+On 17 October 2014, The Times claimed to have received internal NHK documents which banned any reference to the Nanjing Massacre, to Japan's use of wartime sex slaves during World War II, and to its territorial dispute with China in its English-language broadcasting.

 Black Lives Matter video

 On 10 June 2020, NHK apologized and took down an 80-second video about the Black Lives Matter movement and George Floyd protests that was criticized for its "crude" animation of protesters and its focus on economic inequality rather than police brutality.

-An official statement was released through NHK's official website signed by Yuichi Tabata, head of NHK's International News Division.
+An official statement signed by Yuichi Tabata, head of NHK's International News Division, was released through NHK's official website.